Explained: Application Process and Related Terms for Admission in US Universities

 • – Those who want to increase their chances of getting admission before competition increases during regular decision.

-However, the main drawback of such application is that due to increased competition and many seats having already filled through Early Decision and Early Action, the probability of them getting admitted in the University of their choice becomes low.
+However, the main drawback of such an application is that due to increased competition and many seats having already been filled through Early Decision and Early Action, the probability of them getting admitted to the University of their choice becomes low.

 Let’s Wrap up!!

-Universities in US admit students for both Spring and Fall Semester even though intake for Spring semester is low and involves mostly Masters Degree and PhD students.
+Universities in the US admit students for both the Spring and Fall semesters even though intake for the Spring semester is low and involves mostly Masters Degree and PhD students.
 Both Early Action and Early Decision students apply early and know the outcome early.
 However, “Early Decision” applicants are mandatorily required to study in the applied university if selected whereas “Early Action” students are not.

 Disclaimer: The content of the following article is based on the personal research of the writer.
 Readers are advised to exercise discretion.
 Student Cover will not be liable for any wrongful interpretation of the content of this article.